opnsense/tools/README.md

     # ./iso.sh

-Or you can create memstick images for VGA and serial:
+A memstick image for VGA and serial is created using:

     # ./memstick.sh

+A direct disk image in NanoBSD style is created using:

+    # ./nano.sh

 Some more random information
 ============================